deltatraced/delta-trace/lan/topics/practice/ctf/topic/entries/2025/000 Solving Mountain and Dragon CTF.md

 Adding `/watch {addr16}` and `/nowatch {addr16}`.
 This allows the value to be pinged every second to the web console.
 If it's unwatched with `nowatch`, then it will stop pinging. ^spawn-howtos-js-on-interval

+2025-08-02 Wk 31 Sat - 08:06

+We have `/watch {addr16}`.
+But then it becomes very hard to issue commands...
+We need a separate data channel from the control channel.
+We're starting a new websocket with `/data-connect` over `localhost:3005`.

 ### 3.9.1 Pend